claytonpbarrows/covid-19/README.md

 using CSV
 ```

-A simple model for calculating cases based on a constatnt doubling time:
+A simple model for calculating cases based on a constant doubling time:

 ```julia
 function cases(days::Day, current_cases, doubling_time::Day)